shivamgupta7/EmployeeWageProblem/README.md

 This Repo check Employee Wage.

-## Use Case 3 : Calculate Daily Employee Wage
+## Use Case 4 : Calculate Daily Employee Wage Using Case

 - Assume Wage per Hour is 20.
 - Assume Full Day Hour is 8.